Statutory Rape Defense by Waukesha Law Firm

 A felony conviction is possible if sexual intercourse did not occur – touching sexually with clothes on constitutes as the same punishable offense.

-To make matters worse, genuinely believing he/she was younger than he or she claimed is not a viable defense option in the state of Wisconsin.
+To make matters worse, genuinely believing he/she was as old as he or she claimed is not a viable defense option in the state of Wisconsin.
 The good news is our Milwaukee sexual assault defense attorneys know how to help with these exact legal situations.